 The dissertation module (7520CATSCI), a timetable for which is given in Table 4, starts on either the 1st September (Route 1) or 1st February (Route 2) and students can choose when to begin their dissertation.
 Dissertation project design, research skills and planning are taught via the Applied Research Design module (7521CATSCI) which runs throughout the year with focussed teaching in May of the last year of the student's taught modules.
-Before being allowed to begin a dissertation, students must submit a Research Design Proposal (RDP) which is formatively assessed, and feedback given to indicate whether the student may begin.
-This is assessed as part of the Applied Research Design module.
-The RDP briefly explains justification, methods, intended analyses and assesses risk and ethical considerations which are then reviewed by relevant committees.
-Prior to commencement, each student is allocated a subject-relevant dissertation supervisor, and marking of the RDP follows a 'traffic light' system, where amber means referral for detailed discussion between the student and assigned supervisor and red means that the study cannot proceed until a new RDP is submitted and approved.
+Please note the following:

-Route 1 is expected to be the normal progression for most students, i.e. full-time students start the programme in September and begin the dissertation-supervised period the following September.
+- Before being allowed to begin a dissertation, students must submit a Research Design Proposal (RDP) which is assessed as part of the Applied Research Design module.
+Prior to commencement, projects must be approved and allocated a subject-relevant dissertation supervisor. - Route 1 is expected to be the normal progression for most students: Full-time students start the programme in September and begin the dissertation-supervised period the following September.
 Part-time students start the dissertation supervision period in September two years after starting the programme.
-The Route 2 option is provided for students who may require flexibility as a result of study issues or changing from full-time to part-time study modes.
+The Route 2 option is provided for students who may require flexibility as a result of intermitting or changing from full-time to part-time study modes. - The part-time dissertation period is only available as an option for students who have completed at least 60 of their taught module credits as a part-time student.
+We cannot offer a part-time route to students beginning their supervision period in February.

-Route 1) Route 2) Dissertation Module Key Events Timetable for Dissertation Timetable for Dissertation Supervision Starting in September Supervision Starting in February Applied Research Design module teaching May 2024 May 2024 Research Design Proposal (RDP) submission deadline July 2024 Nov/December 2024 Feedback on Research Design Proposal July 2024 January 2025 Next opportunity to submit RDP (if required) November 2024 July 2025 (and switch to route 1) Dissertation Supervisor appointed August 2024 January 2025 Dissertation supervision begins 1 st September 2024 1 st February 2025 Students submit dissertation Full-time students: 31 st January 2025 12 noon All students: 29 th June 2025 12 noon Part-time students: 1 st June 2025 12 noon THERE IS NO PART-TIME ROUTE Dissertation mark and feedback released (after assessment board) Full-time students: June 2025 All students: October 2025 Part-time students: October 2025 Dissertation resubmission (if required) Full-time students: 3 rd July 2025 12 noon 1 st November 2025 12 noon
+Route 1 Route 2 Dissertation Module Key Events Timetable for Dissertation Timetable for Dissertation Dissertation module reg Events Supervision Starting in September Supervision Starting in February Applied Research Design module May 2025 May 2025 teaching 111ay 2020 May 2020 Research Design Proposal (RDP) July 2025 Nov/December 2025 submission deadline Feedback on Research Design Proposal July 2025 January 2026 Next opportunity to submit RDP (if November 2025 July 2026 (and switch to route 1) required) Dissertation Supervisor appointed August 2025 January 2026 Dissertation supervision begins 1 st September 2025 1 st February 2026 Students submit dissertation Full-time students: 31st January All students: 29 th June 2026 12 2026 12 noon noon Part-time students: 1 st June 2026 THERE IS NO PART-TIME 12 noon ROUTE Assessment board and confirmation of Full-time students: June 2026 All students: October 2026 award Part-time students: October 2026 Dissertation resubmission (if required) Full-time students: 3 rd July 2026 1 st November 2026 12 noon 12 noon Part-time students: 1 st November 2026 12 noon Assessment board and confirmation of Full-time students: October 2026 All students: January 2027 award Part-time students: January 2027